Attribution Models for Marketers: The Definitive Guide

 For instance, if a customer first finds your business on Pinterest, then Pinterest gets all of the credit for any sale that happens after that interaction.

 It doesn't matter if the customer found you on Pinterest, then clicked a display ad a week later, and then went to your site directly.
 Pinterest, in this example, gets the full credit.

 The main appeal of using First Interaction attribution is how simple and straightforward it is.
-However, this model ignores the effects of any potentially important marketing channels that at a later point.
+However, this model ignores the effects of any potentially important marketing channels that occur at a later point, such as retargeting ads.

 This model is also helpful if your industry has a short buying cycle.
 If there is a tendency to convert customers immediately, then their first touchpoint is especially important.
 Or, if your main business goal is bringing in new top-of-the-funnel customers, First Interaction is a great model for evaluating each channel.

 The Last Non-Direct Click Model is a bit more helpful than a standard last-click model.
 100% of the value is still assigned to a single interaction.
 But, with last non-direct click, it eliminates any "direct" interactions that occur right before the conversion.

 Direct Traffic is when anyone goes directly to your site by manually entering your url or clicking a bookmarked link, which means this visitor already knows about your company.

 How did they learn about your company?
 What prompted them to go to your website directly?
 By eliminating direct traffic in a last-click model, you can better assign value to the marketing channel that led to the conversion.